About Chestnut Hill

 Where to stay:

 The Chestnut Hill Hotel is a 36-room boutique hotel on Germantown Avenue in the heart of Chestnut Hill.
-Starting with an inn on that location in 1772, the hotel was rebuilt in 1865 and is being refurbished in 2011 to have a historic look and modern convenience.
-It is surrounded by the Chestnut Hill Farmers’ Market, the Chestnut Hill Grille and the soon-to-open CH7 restaurant.
+Starting with an inn on that location in 1772, the hotel was rebuilt in 1865 and was refurbished in 2011 to have a historic look and modern convenience.
+It is surrounded by the Chestnut Hill Farmers’ Market, the Chestnut Hill Grille and El Poquito, a Mexican-style cantina.

 The Silverstone Bed & Beakfast is a converted 19th century Victorian Gothic mansion on Stenton Avenue not far from the shopping district featuring 1-3-bedroom apartments with extended stay accommodations available.
 Kitchens, laundry rooms, wireless internet and a breakfast are available.